Homeschooling a Disabled Child in New Zealand: Rights, Requirements, and When It Makes Sense

 Here is the most important thing this post can tell you: if the reason you are considering homeschooling is that the school is failing to accommodate your child's disability, the legally correct first response is not to withdraw — it is to enforce your rights.

 Schools in New Zealand have obligations under the Human Rights Act 1993 to make reasonable accommodation for disabled students.
-They have obligations under the Education and Training Act 2020 to provide every student with access to an education that is "appropriate to their needs."
-Failure to provide these is not just an inconvenience — it is unlawful.
-Informal exclusion (sending children home without following the stand-down process), refusal to implement agreed IEP provisions, and failure to provide funded support are all enforceable.
+They also have obligations under the Education and Training Act 2020 to provide education and follow the applicable attendance and discipline processes.
+A failure may be unlawful depending on the facts and the relevant statutory exception.
+Informal exclusion, refusal to implement agreed IEP provisions, and failure to provide funded support are issues you can document and escalate through the available processes.

 The escalation pathway runs from the school principal to the Board of Trustees to the Ministry of Education regional office to the Ombudsman.
 At each level, specific documents and legal citations apply.
-Most families who go through this pathway — properly documented and cited — resolve their dispute before reaching the Ombudsman.
+A well-documented complaint may resolve before reaching the Ombudsman, but no outcome is guaranteed.

 Free Download